canc1993/cheshire-gapfilling/README.md

 tqdm==4.62.1
 ```

-Users are required to additionally install the ```cplex``` solver (https://www.ibm.com/analytics/cplex-optimizer) from IBM for running the package.
-Note that cplex only works with certain python versions (e.g., CPLEX_Studio12.10 has APIs for python3.6 an python3.7)/
+Users are required to additionally install the ```cplex``` solver (https://www.ibm.com/analytics/cplex-optimizer) from IBM to run the package.
+Note that cplex only works with certain python versions (e.g., CPLEX_Studio12.10 has APIs for python3.6 an python3.7).

 ## Usage

 Step 1.
-Download the package from GitHub and ente the folder:
+Download the package from GitHub and enter the folder:

 ```
 git clone https://github.com/canc1993/cheshire-gapfilling.git